Collectible Maritime Small Model Titanic Maritime Ship

 - Set on a small display plinth stand that has been built screwed into the model ship base.

-- Made from wood with wire railings.
+- With wire railings.

 - Circa late 20th century.